rashme233/hackathonproject/README.txt

 Finally, the predicted credit risk (either ‘good’ or ‘bad’) is displayed on the interface, informing the user of the customer's credit risk classification.
 [Additionally the Committed App.py is also given in the side bar only for reference as this will be automatically created when streamlit.ipynb is executed]
+[Reference Ouputs for this Code is provided as well]